oddbird/oddleventy/content/sample/images.md

   attrs={'style': '--rowspan: span 2'}
 ) }}

-## `media-pull` will position an image next to the text on wide enough screens
+### `media-pull` will position an image next to the text on wide enough screens

-The `media-pull` class can be added to the `embed.figure` macro to pull an image to the left of the content at the `xlarge` screen size.
-This is not available with the `embed.img` macro because the markdown wraps these images in a `<p>` element.
+The `media-pull` class can be used to pull an image to the left of the content at the `xlarge` screen size.
 Using a style attribute, you can define how many rows to span using the css custom property `--rowspan`.
+The first image example uses the `embed.figure` macro.

+{{ embed.img(
+  src='blog/2023/graph.jpg',
+  alt='A collection of button screenshots from one project', attrs={
+    'class': 'media-pull',
+    'style': '--rowspan: span 2'
+  }
+) }}

+### `media-pull` with the `embed.img` macro

+When using the `embed.img` macro in a markdown file, the image is placed within a `<p>` tag.
+We have a CSS helper that targets this nested image with `display: contents` in order to add layout classes which will work in [most modern browsers](https://caniuse.com/css-has).
+When unsupported, the image will appear centered within the content column.

 ## Aligning images within the content areas